svvlcrkt/100-Days-2nd-Challenge/README.md

 #### NOTE:

-*Programs I use for gifs: Picsart & cloudconvert.com*
+*Programs I use for gif: Picsart & cloudconvert.com*